Title IX/Sexual Harassment

 3. Findings of fact supporting the determination;

-4. Conclusions regarding the application of the College's Policy to the facts (including the decision regarding responsibility);
+4. Conclusions regarding the application of the University's Policy to the facts (including the decision regarding responsibility);

-5. As to each allegation, a statement of, and rationale for, the result, including the determination regarding responsibility, any disciplinary sanctions the College imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the College's education program or activity will be provided by the College to the Complainant;
+5. As to each allegation, a statement of, and rationale for, the result, including the determination regarding responsibility, any disciplinary sanctions the University imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant;

-6. The College's procedures for appeal and permissible bases for the Complainant and Respondent to appeal; and
+6. The University's procedures for appeal and permissible bases for the Complainant and Respondent to appeal; and

 7. When the determination becomes final.

-• The College will simultaneously notify the Parties of any changes to the results that occurs prior to the time that the determination becomes final.
-The College must wait to act on the determination regarding responsibility, including implementing sanctions or remedies, until the determination becomes final.
-The determination becomes final either on the date that the College provides the Parties with the written determination of the result of the appeal, if an appeal is filed, or, if an appeal is not filed, the date on which an appeal would no longer be considered timely.
+• The University will simultaneously notify the Parties of any changes to the results that occurs prior to the time that the determination becomes final.
+The University must wait to act on the determination regarding responsibility, including implementing sanctions or remedies, until the determination becomes final.
+The determination becomes final either on the date that the University provides the Parties with the written determination of the result of the appeal, if an appeal is filed, or, if an appeal is not filed, the date on which an appeal would no longer be considered timely.

 • The Title IX Coordinator is responsible for effective implementation of any remedies.
 Both Parties have the right to choose whether to disclose or discuss the outcome of the Grievance Process.